Welcome to The Ultimate Phalanx

 A little support to make my creatures even stronger:

-• Lightning Greaves/Swiftfoot Boots: meant to keep Odric (and the at times the collective) from being targeted by (unfriendly) spells.
+• Lightning Greaves/Swiftfoot Boots: meant to keep Odric (and at times the collective) from being targeted by (unfriendly) spells.

 • Adorned Pouncer: a double-striking 1/1 kitty that when deceased, can be turned into a 4/4 double striking zombie kitty; very nice.

-• Aerial Responder: at CMC3, this 2/3 flying, vigilant, lifelinking soldier is just incredible value; especially when Odric’s around to divide all three abilities into the collective.
+• Aerial Responder: at CMC3, this 2/3 flying, vigilant, life-linking soldier is just incredible value; especially when Odric’s around to divide all three abilities into the collective.

 • Crystalline Giant: combined with Odric, this creature provides the ultimate flexibility to the collective's needs.